-With acceptance letters and financial aid offers now lying before you on your kitchen table, ‘tis the season for selecting the perfect school for your prospective college student.
-From a logical point of view, this should be an open-and-shut case—merely selecting the school which gives your family more “bang for your buck”.
-Financially, however, there is often times more than what meets the eye.
+The acceptance letters and financial aid offers that will soon (hopefully) be lying before you on your kitchen table will send the signal to choose the perfect school for your prospective college student.
+From a logical point of view, this should be an open-and-shut case—merely selecting the school which gives your family more “bang for your buck.”
+Financially, however, there is often more than what meets the eye.

 While schools do a great job of mapping out the basic expenses of tuition, room and board, fees, and books there are a variety of costs that families aren’t necessarily aware of until they encounter them.
 These hidden fees not only come as a surprise, but can also be quite extensive.

 From printing fees to Greek life, we’ve laid out the top ten significant college cost “surprises” to help you and your child avoid first-year sticker shock and ultimately create (and stick to) a realistic and reasonable budget.